vfarcic/devops26/manuscript/02-intro.md

 Now that we (might have) run the compliance tests and that they showed that our cluster complies with Kubernetes, we can proceed and install Jenkins X.

 We'll need a few pieces of information before we install the tools we need.
-The first in line is the IP.
+The first in line is the IP address.

 Typically, your cluster should be accessible through an external load balancer.
-Assuming that we can guarantee its availability, an external load balancer provides a stable entry point (IP) to the cluster.
+Assuming that we can guarantee its availability, an external load balancer provides a stable entry point (IP address) to the cluster.
 At the same time, its job is to ensure that the requests are forwarded to one of the healthy nodes of the cluster.
 That is, more or less, all we need an external load balancer for.

-If you do have an external LB, please get its IP.
-If you don't, you can use the IP of one of the worker nodes of the cluster, as long as you understand that a failure of that node would make everything inaccessible.
+If you do have an external LB, please get its IP address.
+If you don't, you can use the IP address of one of the worker nodes of the cluster, as long as you understand that a failure of that node would make everything inaccessible.

 Please replace `[...]` with the IP of your load balancer or one of the worker nodes before you execute the command that follows.